GaloisInc/grease/doc/limitations.md

 - It's [difficult to detect PLT stubs](shared-libraries.md#limitations-of-plt-stub-detection).
 - GREASE does not [currently](https://github.com/GaloisInc/grease/issues/33) detect stack buffer overflows.
 - GREASE does not currently support code that runs before `main`, e.g., C's `__attribute__ ((constructor))`, ELF's `.init`/`.ctors`/`.init_array`, LLVM's [`@llvm.global_ctors`][llvm-global-ctors], or Rust's [`_init`][rust-init].
-- GREASE currently does not cope well with calls to symbolic function pointers or addresses.
-By default, GREASE's default behavior is to skip over calls to function pointers or addresses that it cannot resolve as concrete.
+- GREASE currently does not cope well with calls to symbolic function pointers or addresses (or syscalls with symbolic numbers).
+GREASE's default behavior is to skip over calls to function pointers or addresses that it cannot resolve as concrete.
 GREASE also includes a `--error-symbolic-fun-calls` command-line option that causes GREASE to error if it attempts to invoke a symbolic function call.

 [llvm-global-ctors]: https://llvm.org/docs/LangRef.html#the-llvm-global-ctors-global-variable
 [rust-init]: https://users.rust-lang.org/t/generating-a-cdylib-crate-without-an-init/85267